Sustainability Made Simple

 Take Control: Practical Steps to a Waste Free Life

-Why Waste Free Planet?
+Why Waste Free Pnet?

-• 91% of plastic isn't recycled
+• 91% of plastic isn't ecycled

 Despite decades of recycling campaigns, the vast majority of plastic waste still ends up in landfills, incinerators, or the environment.
 Recycling isn’t the solution we hoped for.
 Reducing and reusing must come first.